What are the real benefits of training outdoors?

 Can I train in other parks if I am out of my area?

 The VIP subscription allows you to train in all the parks of the network across Quebec, without any limit throughout your session.
-It should be noted however that you must be registered in the Cardio-Jogging and Cardio-Bambin program to participate in it, even for the VIP program.
+It should be noted however that you must be registered in the Cardio-Jogging, Cardio-Nordique and Cardio-Bambin program to participate in it, even for the VIP program.

 What training do the Cardio Plein Air coaches have?

-All our coaches have a certification or a recognized certificate in the field of physical fitness In addition, they have a CPR certification that must be renewed every 12 months to ensure the safety of our participants.
-They have also successfully undergone the required Cardio Plein Air training.
-Furthermore, each coach is certified for each Cardio Plein Air program and is supervised at least once a year.
+All our coaches have a certification or a recognized certificate in the field of physical fitness In addition, they have a CPR certification that must be renewed every 2 years to ensure the safety of our participants.
+They have also successfully undergone the required Cardio Plein Air / Outdoor Fitness training.
+Furthermore, each coach is certified for each Cardio Plein Air / Outdoor Fitness program and is supervised at least once a year.

 What is your refund Policy?